dobrinov/mayday_mayday/README.md

 The database of choice which I was using with [Riemann](http://riemann.io/) was [InfluxDB](https://influxdb.com/) - quite young series database.

-## The monitoring system of the future
+## My vision of a monitoring system

 ## Architecture